Table of Contents

 When an attorney is appointed for a child in a parental rights case, the attorney represents the child’s interests before the family court.
 If the matter goes up on Special Action, should the child be joined as a real party in interest?
 Should the appointed attorney represent her?

 In Klahr v.
 Court of Appeals of State, Div.
-One, 654 P.2d 1 (1982), the Arizona Supreme Court addressed the issue of the right of a Guardian ad Litem to be hearing in a Special Action appeal in Arizona
+One, 654 P.2d 1 (1982), the Arizona Supreme Court addressed the issue of the right of a Guardian ad Litem to be heard in a Special Action appeal in Arizona

 Guardian ad Litem’s Right to be Heard in a Special Action Appeal of a Child Custody Order